jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 After an individual write, Databricks checks if files can further be compacted, and runs an OPTIMIZE job (with 128 MB file sizes instead of the 1 GB file size used in the standard OPTIMIZE) to further compact files for partitions that have the most number of small files.

-All writing functions from [brewdat library](https://github.com/BrewDat/brewdat-pltfrm-ghq-tech-template-adb/releases) have **auto optimize already tuned on**.
+All writing functions from [brewdat library](https://github.com/BrewDat/brewdat-pltfrm-ghq-tech-template-adb/releases) have **auto optimize already turned on**.

 For more information on auto optimize, click [here](https://docs.microsoft.com/en-us/azure/databricks/delta/optimizations/auto-optimize).